law930001/CohLinkChain/README.md

 # CohLinkChain
-A Reversible Data Hiding Technique in Encrypted Image Based on Convolutional Algorithm
+A Reversible Encryption Technique Based on Convolution